The Clanging Funeral Bell

 In more ways than one, Christopher.
 In more ways than one.

-Ah, I certainly hurt that.
-Hurt their earth.
+Ah, you certainly hurt that.
+It hurt their dearth.

-I think I probably ruined a bit of my brother's childhood as well, because I think he was kind of like quite happy being eight years old and then I fucking come along and he's like oh fuck off yeah do you know what I mean like
+I think I probably ruined a bit of my brother's childhood as well, because I think he was kind of like quite happy being eight years old, and then I fucking come along and he's like, oh, fuck off.

-that they often just feel you went from full attention
+they often just feel you went from full attention,

 We were graced this morning by the presence of

-And it'd be interesting interesting to find out what yours is, Susie.
+And then it'd be interesting to find out what yours is, Susie.
 Right.

 Because, in my experience, this rule holds true.